-We do not, therefore, encounter a record of longstanding ethical lapses nor a record on which one can fairly conclude that respondent has refused to alter his behavior in light of the earlier for the better imposition of discipline. those In circumstances, one might easily conclude that the Kantor doctrine would call for disbarment both because of the risk to the public of continued unrepentant behavior and the clear demonstration because of unfitness that such a record would bespeak.
+We do not, therefore, encounter a record of longstanding ethical lapses nor a record on which one can fairly conclude that respondent has refused to alter his behavior for the better in light of the earlier discipline. imposition of In those circumstances, one might easily conclude that the Kantor doctrine would call for disbarment both because of the risk to the public of continued unrepentant behavior and clear because of the demonstration of unfitness that such a record would bespeak.
 180 N.J. at 323-33, 850 A.2d 473.
 See record Respondent's does not include evidence of such severity.

-1 An indeterminate suspension prohibits an attorney from seeking reinstatement for a minimum of five years.
+&lt;sup>1 An indeterminate suspension prohibits an attorney from seeking reinstatement for a minimum of five years.